jadamoto/Linuxdeploy-extfs/README.md

 <H2>Mount and unmount external file system on Linuxdeploy</H2>
-I bought a Motorola g32 with a 1 tera sd card with Android 13.<BR>
+I bought a Motorola g32 with a 1 tera sd card.<BR>
-My idea was to have a really powerful Linux computer fully integrated with Android.
+My idea was to have a really powerful Linux computer fully integrated with Android 13.
 But it is much more difficult to achieve than I thought, so I would like to share my work with everyone who is interested in doing the same thing.

 <H3>1.
 Install Linuxdeploy</H3>